-The Financial Statements have been prepared in accordance with Generally Accepted Accounting Practice in New Zealand (NZ GAAP), applying the New Zealand equivalents to International Financial Reporting Standards, and its interpretations (NZ IFRS), as appropriate for profit-oriented entities.
+The Financial Statements have been prepared on a going concern basis in accordance with Generally Accepted Accounting Practice in New Zealand (NZ GAAP), applying the NZ equivalents to International Financial Reporting Standards, and its interpretations (NZ IFRS), as appropriate for profit-oriented entities.
 The Financial Statements comply with International Financial Reporting Standards (IFRS).